gmcninch-tufts/2025-Sp-Math146/course-posts/week3-materials.md

 ---

 - [lecture notes](/course-content/lecture-notes.pdf)
-  §3 was Monday and §4 was Wednesday
+  Monday was §3 Polynomials over a field and the division algorithm Wednesday was §4 Ideals of the polynomial rings

   There is a bit of revisionism in the notes.
 During the lecture on Wednesday I noticed that I got something a bit out of order.
 I